rsdoiel/antenna/archives/2025/science_and_technology_2025.03.md

 ## Tariff uncertainty looms large over budget conscious CIOs

-date: 2025-01-21, updated: 2025-01-21, from: The Register (UK I.T.
+date: 2025-01-21, updated: 2025-01-22, from: The Register (UK I.T.
 News)

-<h4>It’s a feature not a bug, and what the US electorate voted for, says analyst</h4> <p>As US president Donald Trump&#39;s inauguration passes into history, tech leaders face uncertainty as they wait to see if repeated promises of global US import tariffs are put into action.…</p>
+<h4>It’s a feature not a bug, and what the US electorate voted for, says analyst</h4> <p><strong>Updated</strong>  As US president Donald Trump&#39;s inauguration passes into history, tech leaders face uncertainty as they wait to see if repeated promises of global US import tariffs are put into action.…</p>

 <br>